cookaa/cs100-F2018-inclass-starter/README.md

 ## Problems

-If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 100 Lab 1 Starter](https://github.com/Allegheny-Computer-Science-100-F2018/cs100-F2018-inclass-starter) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
+If you have found a problem with this assignment's provided source code, then you can go to the [Computer Science 100 In-Class Starter](https://github.com/Allegheny-Computer-Science-100-F2018/cs100-F2018-inclass-starter) repository and create an issue by clicking the "Issues" tab and then clicking the green "New Issue" button.
 If you have found a problem with the [GatorGrader